Check Kuberneteskubectl version

 kubectl -n rook-system get deploy rook-ceph-operator \ -o jsonpath='{.spec.template.spec.containers[0].env[?(@.name=="ROOK_CURRENT_NAMESPACE_ONLY")].value}{"\n"}'Expected:

-falseCheck that the operator service account can read CephClusters in every local namespace:
+falseCheck that the operator service account can perform its normal reconciliation operations in every local namespace:

 kubectl get cephcluster -A \ -o custom-columns='NAMESPACE:.metadata.namespace,NAME:.metadata.name,EXTERNAL:.spec.external.enable,IMAGE:.spec.cephVersion.image,HEALTH:.status.ceph.health'After the operator starts, it reconciles CephClusters one at a time.
 If one namespace is stuck, the others can wait behind it.
 Watch the operator logs if any cluster does not return to HEALTH_OK: